New Edition!

 To avoid violating antidiscrimination laws at the hiring stage, you should do all of the following:

-Running afoul of antidiscrimination laws can be both time-consuming and costly.
+Running afoul of antidiscrimination laws can be both time consuming and costly.
 An unhappy employee or applicant may sue your business.
 Federal and state agencies also may take legal action against it.
-And publicity about a violation of antidiscrimination laws can adversely affect your business reputation, driving down revenues.
-If word gets out that a company has discriminated against female employees, for example, female customers may avoid dealing with the company long after the discriminatory practices have been dropped.
+And publicity about a violation of antidiscrimination laws can see your company shamed on social media or even spark a boycott.

 Respecting Applicants’ Privacy Rights